red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

 How much food will compost worms eat per day?

-A good rule of thumb for feeding amounts is ⅓ the weight of your worm population every few days.
+A good rule of thumb for how much food compost worms eat per day is ⅓ the weight of your worm population every few days.
 So if you start with 1 lb of worms, 5-6 ounces of food every 2-3 days should work great.

 Where can I purchase compost worms online?

 Compost worms can be purchased online, or in some cases at garden centers or grow shops in your area.
-At Brothers Worm Farm we sell a live compost worm mix of Indian Blues and Red Wigglers.
+At Brothers Worm Farm we have red wiggler compost worms for sale in a variety of sizes.

 Thanks for reading!
 If you have questions about this "Best Worms for Composting" blog post, or vermicomposting in general, comment below or feel free to send us an email at highfive@brotherswormfarm.com.
 Happy farming!!